-FR 501: Special Topics in French Literature and Culture
+FR 501: Special Topics in French Literature and Culture 3 s.h.
 In-depth examination of contemporary French and Francophone literary and cultural issues.
 May be taken up to three times for credit, provided that different topics are offered.
 Course taught in French.